meilisearch/specifications/text/0001-script-based-tokenizer.md

 #### Internal Tokenizer trait

-The `InternalTokenizer` traits provide a common interface to adapt other tokenizers to the tokenizer.
+The `InternalTokenizer` trait provides a common interface to adapt other tokenizers to the tokenizer.
 This allows the extensibility of the current tokenizer to other languages.

 ```rust
 /// iterator over tokens processed by the specialized tokenizer